BMW vs Mercedes-Benz 2026 | Luxury Car Comparison

 | Brand Heritage Age(years) | 125 years (founded 1901) | — |

-| Market Capitalization(USD Billions) | $65B | — |
+| Market Capitalization(USD billions) | $65B | — |

-| Annual R&D Investment(USD billions) | $16.5B | — |
+| Annual R&D Investment(USD Millions) | $16.5B | — |

 | EV Model Availability (Current)(models) | 5+ (EQE, EQS, EQE SUV, EQC, EQA) | — |